AminMortezaie/bookish-disco/Building Event-Driven Microservices/readme.md

 business needs, which greatly reduces interteam dependencies and enables each team to focus strictly on its own requirements.
 <br/>

 Conversely, aligning microservices on technical requirements is problematic.
-This pattern is often seen in improperly designed synchronous point-to-point microservi‐ ces and in traditional monolith-style computing systems where teams own specific technical layers of the application.
+This pattern is often seen in improperly designed synchronous point-to-point microservices and in traditional monolith-style computing systems where teams own specific technical layers of the application.
 The main issue with technological alignment is that it distributes the responsibility of fulfilling the business function across multiple bounded contexts, which may involve multiple teams with differing schedules and duties.
-Because no team is solely responsible for implementing a solution, each ser‐ vice becomes coupled to another across both team and API boundaries, making changes difficult and expensive.
+Because no team is solely responsible for implementing a solution, each service becomes coupled to another across both team and API boundaries, making changes difficult and expensive.